1) We value and appreciate you

 With many summer camps closed this year, you may find yourself continuing to work from home while caring for your children.
 Or, you may be more concerned about regression in learning due to COVID-19.
 Regardless, you may want to consider creating a structured plan for summer.

 Set a schedule that promotes engagement of the whole child – gross motor, fine motor, emotional, creative and academic development.
-For more information and ideas, listen-in to my on-demand webinar, 'A SPED Teacher's Survival Guide for Parents during the Summer Uncertainty'.
+For more information and ideas, listen-in to my on-demand webinar, 'A SPED Teacher's Survival Guide for Parents during the Summer of Uncertainty'.

 5) Next school year is going to be great